 First, you need to make sure that the card holder's details are correct, and to ensure that the card holder's picture has been captured (assuming that a picture is to be printed on the badge).
-Use the Card Details tab to do this, as described on page 21.
+Use the Card Details tab to do this, as described on page Error!
+Bookmark not defined..